 Basic earnings per share ("EPS") is computed based on the weighted average number of shares of common stock outstanding during the period.
 Diluted EPS is computed based on the weighted average number of shares of common stock plus the effect of dilutive potential common shares outstanding during the period using the treasury stock method and as if converted method.
 Dilutive potential common shares include outstanding stock options and warrants.

-For the year ended December 31, 2022, four months ended December 31, 2021, and year ended August 31, 2021, the following common stock equivalents were excluded from the computation of diluted net loss per share as the result was anti-dilutive.
+For the years ended August 31, 2021 and 2020, respectively, the following common stock equivalents were excluded from the computation of diluted net loss per share as the result was anti-dilutive.